saitech-org/wapp/README.md

 target_metadata = db.metadata
 ```

-This allows Alembic to autogenerate migrations based on your actual models.
+This ensures Alembic uses the same metadata as your app and can autogenerate migrations for your models.

 ### 7. Run Migrations